-If you are a healthcare provider already in business and looking to become compliant for HIPAA, one option is to colocate your servers at an SSAE 16 Type II (Statement on Standards for Attestation Engagements 16 Type II) certified data center.
+If you are a healthcare provider already in business and looking to become compliant with HIPAA, one option is to colocate your servers at an SSAE 16 Type II (Statement on Standards for Attestation Engagements 16 Type II) certified data center.

 Colocation is a basic idea: bring in your servers; and take advantage of a professional data center’s physical environment and HIPAA compliance knowledge.

-Once you have transferred your machines to the colocation facility, you then need to implement the following technologies that characterize a multiply redundant and ultra-secure data environment.
+Once you have transferred your machines to the colocation facility, you need to implement the following technologies that characterize a multiply redundant and ultra-secure data environment.
 Together these technologies, built into an expertly engineered computing environment, will meet and exceed HIPAA expectations (although, as you know, securing PHI goes beyond the technology to the actions of your workforce, hardcopy paperwork, and nonelectronic communication):